 VWO anonymously tracks where people click on our website allowing Yoti to generate a diagram highlighting the most active areas, as well as count how many times users click on a certain link or button.
 We use this technology to understand how people use our website and to test different content, so that we can improve the website.

 We use Adjust performance and analysis technology in our app.
 This allows us to us to track and analyse which marketing channels or sources, and which adverts, are producing the best results in directing users to download the Yoti app, and to help us understand how our users are using our app.
 Adjust collects information on which ad you clicked on on which site, and whether you installed the app.
 If you install the app, Adjust also collects information on when certain events happen (such as completing registration, successfully adding an ID document, first use of Yoti Password Manager).

 To provide this service, Adjust uses two identifiers which they anonymise using a technology called ‘hashing’.
 One identifier is the Advertising ID that Apple or Android gives your phone (depending on which operating system your phone uses).
 The second identifier is your IP address which is like an address for your phone from your mobile network provider, and which may change if you take your phone to a different location.
-The hashing technology Adjust uses to anonymise these identifiers means that it is not possible for us to identify you individually.
+Adjust hashes these identifiers.
 Adjust then provide us with a list of Advertising IDs and country location (based on IP address).
 We filter the Advertising IDs by things like country, iOS or Android users, or events such as ‘completed registration’.
 We then pass relevant hashed Advertising IDs to advertising partners to be able to show our adverts to the right people on their platforms.
+The only information we have is the Advertising ID from your device and the events associated with that ID.

 See section 2 of Adjust’s privacy notice for more information:

 You can opt out of Yoti using Adjust analytics in the settings in the app.

 In-house and Google analytics